Sense Stone: A tactile AI companion for mindful breathing

 TARGET AUDIENCE

-Gen Z (18–28) individuals interested in improving mental and physical wellbeing, including those managing anxiety, who value AI-supported guidance that feels trustworthy, simple, and non-intrusive
+Gen Z (14–28) individuals interested in improving wellbeing, including those managing anxiety, who value AI-supported guidance that feels trustworthy, simple, and non-intrusive

 Overview